thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 # Introduction

-Oblivious HTTP {{!OHTTP=I-D.draft-ietf-ohai-ohttp}} allows clients to encrypt messages exchanged with an HTTP server accessed via a proxy, in such a way that the proxy cannot inspect the contents of the message and the target HTTP server does not discover the client's identity.
-In order to use Oblivious HTTP, clients need to possess a key configuration to use to encrypt messages to the oblivious target.
+Oblivious HTTP {{!OHTTP=I-D.draft-ietf-ohai-ohttp}} allows clients to encrypt messages exchanged with an HTTP target server accessed via an Oblivious Relay Resource (relay) and an Oblivious Gateway Resource (gateway), in such a way that the relay cannot inspect the contents of the message and the gateway does not discover the client's identity.
+In order to use Oblivious HTTP, clients need to possess a key configuration to use to encrypt messages to the gateway.

-Since Oblivious HTTP deployments will often involve very specific coordination between clients, proxies, and targets, the key configuration can often be shared in a bespoke fashion.
-However, some deployments involve clients discovering oblivious targets more dynamically.
+Since Oblivious HTTP deployments will often involve very specific coordination between clients, relays, and gateways, the key configuration can often be shared in a bespoke fashion.
+However, some deployments involve clients discovering oblivious gateways more dynamically.
 For example, a network may want to advertise a DNS resolver that is accessible over Oblivious HTTP and applies local network resolution policies via mechanisms like Discovery of Designated Resolvers ({{!DDR=I-D.draft-ietf-add-ddr}}.
-Clients can work with trusted proxies to access these target servers.
+Clients can work with trusted relays to access these gateways.

 This document defines a mechanism to advertise that an HTTP service supports Oblivious HTTP using DNS records, as a parameter that can be included in SVCB and HTTPS DNS resource records {{!SVCB=I-D.draft-ietf-dnsop-svcb-https}}.
-The presence of this parameter indicates that a service has an oblivious target; see {{Section 3 of OHTTP}} for a description of oblivious targets.
+The presence of this parameter indicates that a service can act as an oblivious gateway; see {{Section 2 of OHTTP}} for a description of oblivious gateway.

-This document also defines a well-known URI {{!RFC8615}}, "oblivious-configs", that can be used to look up key configurations on a service that is known to have an oblivious target.
+This document also defines a well-known URI {{!RFC8615}}, "oblivious-configs", that can be used to look up key configurations on a service that is known act as an oblivious gateway.

-This mechanism does not aid in the discovery of proxies to use to access oblivious targets; the configuration of proxies is out of scope for this document.
+This mechanism does not aid in the discovery of relays to use to access oblivious gateways; the configuration of proxies is out of scope for this document.

 # Conventions and Definitions